-Mark K. Bhasin, CFA, is senior vice president of Basis Investment Group, LLC, and adjunct associate professor of finance at the NYU Stern School of Business, New York City.
+Mark K. Bhasin, CFA, is senior vice president of Basis Investment Group, LLC, New York City, and adjunct associate professor at New York University’s Stern School of Business

 In the era of Big Data, the increased volume of data analysis inevitably entails an upsurge in bad analysis.
 The author argues that consumers should be extra vigilant when interpreting and relying on data analysis and encourages readers to improve their critical assessment of data analysis to optimize decision making.

 Rethinking Expectations provides fresh approaches to macroeconomic analysis, including imperfect knowledge economics (IKE), which models individual behavior and aggregate outcomes and explores the frontier of what formal macroeconomic and finance theory can deliver.
 These new approaches are needed, given the recent Great Recession and spectacular boom and bust in asset prices.